Maintaining this website is a

 Many of our readers have told us they enjoy flight simulators, and

-we have to admit the technology is simply amazing.
+we have to admit they can be amazing and fun.
 We now offer a growing

 selection of flight sim hardware and software that you can fly at